It is the fastest week in media, ladies and gentlemen.

 This is an amazing poll.

-And I, El Rushbo, predicted it.
+And I, Il Rushbo, predicted it.

-I was, I think, one of the first to have the gonads the guts, the courage to go in public on the radio, on air, behind the golden EIB microphone and say that the upcoming congressional elections could be a Republican wave.
+I was, I think, one of the first to have the gonads, the guts, the courage to go in public on the radio, on air, behind the golden EIB microphone and say that the upcoming congressional elections could be a Republican wave.

-Come on, Rush, it's not going to be a wave.
+And everybody, come on, Rush, it's not going to be a wave.

 You don't know what you're talking about, Rush.

-You're knowing about politics.
+You're talking about politics.

 Even Republicans were saying that.